pagrossi91/home-lab/README.md

-# An Idiot's Guide to My Home Server Setup <!-- omit in toc -->
+# My Home Lab For Dummies Setup <!-- omit in toc -->

+NOTE: This guide is a work in progress.
+The documentation is being completely overhauled at the moment, so content may be incomplete, out of date, and/or very disjointed.

-This guide is a work in progress.
-It is intended to be an end-to-end guide to set up a home server running various services via Docker.
-This will aid in replicating the server when I screw it up somehow and to document what I did and why I did it.
+This guide is intended to be an end-to-end guide to set up a home server running various services via Docker.
+This will aid in replicating the server when I inevitably screw it up somehow and to document what I did and why I did it.

 Since it's already set up with Watchtower, Pi-Hole, and a basic Home Assistant setup running, the initial setup is the result of backtracking the steps I needed to take and, as a result, may not be completely comprehensive.

+Coming soon: Project Roadmap documented in GitHub's Issues feature.

 ### Table of Contents <!-- omit in toc -->
 - [1.
 Hardware and OS Setup](#1-hardware-and-os-setup)